 After my last anaphylactic reaction I was asked to write a book, the theme being, how do people with the anxiety, fear and worry that anaphylaxis could make the ill and possible even result in death.

-If you or your loved one has anaphylaxis, you might find my book, The Reluctant Allergy Expert – How to kill the fear that anaphylaxis could kill you, useful.
+If you or your loved one has anaphylaxis, you might find my book, ‘Anaphylaxis: The Essential Guide: An Action Plan For Living With Life-Threatening Allergies‘, useful.

 It’s available on Amazon as a kindle and in paperback.

-To find out more, read The Reluctant Allergy Expert.
+To find out more, read Anaphylaxis – The Essential Guide

 And finally, thanks again for reading my blog.
 I’d love to hear your stories.
 How do you live with the fear?
 How do parents cope?
 How do children cope?
 What do you do to help?